pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

 #### Install dependencies

-To install dependencies, you will need to install the long-term support version of nodejs, currently nodejs v16, and yarn.
+To install dependencies, you will need to install the long-term support version of Nodejs, currently Nodejs v16, and yarn.
 You can then install dependencies by running yarn with no arguments from the root of [developer's quick-start repo](https://github.com/UMAprotocol/dev-quickstart):

 ```bash
 yarn